benjamin-hodgson/benjamin-hodgson.github.io/posts/2017-10-17-recursion-without-recursion.md

 Google crawls links between pages for you, so you can search the Web for a specific piece of information; `SelfAndDescendants` crawls pointers between nodes for you, so you can search a tree for a specific piece of information.
 Programming tree traversals by hand is like manually clicking every link on the Web!

 A Reusable Transformer
 ----------------------

-How about transforming a JQL AST? `DontNotSimplifyDoubleNegatives` searches a JQL tree for a pattern and rebuilds a new version of the tree.
+How about transforming a JQL AST? `SimplifyDoubleNegatives` searches a JQL tree for a pattern and rebuilds a new version of the tree.
 Can this be extracted into a reusable function?

-A transformation function like `DontNotSimplifyDoubleNegatives` searches a syntax tree, and when it encounters a node satisfying the pattern it's looking for, it replaces it.
-The trick is to separate the two responsibilities of _looking at every node in the tree_ and _deciding whether to replace a given node_.
+A transformation function like `SimplifyDoubleNegatives` searches a syntax tree, and when it encounters a node satisfying the pattern it's looking for, it replaces it.
+As with `SelfAndDescendants`, the trick is to separate the two responsibilities of _looking at every node in the tree_ and _deciding whether to replace a given node_.
 You can write a higher-order function - let's call it `Rewrite` - which applies a `Func` to every node in a JQL tree from bottom to top; then it's the `Func`'s job to decide what to do with each node.

 For example, `Rewrite` will take the query above (`[c#] and (not [javascript] or salary:50000gbp)`) and a function `transformer`, and compute the expression: